-As per the above recommendation (see section 1), the programme and course documentation should indicate more clearly the expected workload per course and for the programme overall and explain the procedure and conditions for extending the duration of the studies.
+• As per the above recommendation (see section 1), the programme and course documentation should indicate more clearly the expected workload per course and for the programme overall and explain the procedure and conditions for extending the duration of the studies.
 Such student-facing documentation should be discussed with student representatives to ensure clarity and comprehension from the side of the student body.
+This is particularly important for E-learning programmes where the students may have the impression that the workload is less intensive, compared to conventional programmes.